Cray-HPE/vagrant-ncn-os-test-harness/README.md

 Any of the scripts below may guide you through an interactive script to populate your .env credentials if not already done.

 1. One-time: If running Mac, `./mac_one_time_setup.sh` to make sure dependencies are met.
-1. One-time: Run `cd libvirt_host && ./start.sh` to spin up the Libvirt host.
+1. One-time: Run `./start.sh` to spin up the Libvirt host.
     - Takes about 10 minutes.
 1. Run `vagrant ssh` to shell into libvirt_host.
 Then run `cd /vagrant && sudo su`.
 1. Run `./update_box.sh` to produce a Vagrant box.
-You can optionally specify a CSM release as the first argument, e.g. '1.2'.
+You can optionally specify a CSM tag as the first argument.
+For a list of tags, refer to <https://github.com/Cray-HPE/csm/tags>.
-    - Takes about 10-15 minutes and requires 40GB of free disk space.
+    - Takes about 20-30 minutes and requires 40GB of free disk space.
     - You will want to do periodically to ensure you are testing with something current for the CSM release.
 1. Make sure you are on the VPN and run `cd k8s_ncn && ./start.sh`.
 1. As the machine is booting, you can observe console output by attaching a vnc client at 192.168.56.4.
 1. Run `vagrant ssh` to shell into the k8s_ncn VM and `cd /vagrant` to get to the guest_mount from the host.

 From here, you can checkout any other repos on your host into [repo_root]/guest_mount and test them inside of the k8s_ncn.
 You can revert to snapshots of either the libvirt_host or the k8s_ncn to save time in test iterations.

 ## Operations